OthankQ/100-days-of-code/r1-log.md

 ### R1D76
 Learned about different types of components: functional, stateless functional, and stateless components.
 I also read upon different life cycle events that can be useful when making Ajax requests!

+### R1D77
+Learned about sending Ajax request from a React component and receiving data from an API